junekinns/2018-2-3D_Image_Design/KaiKaiKiKi/README.md

 * It creates a fullscreen window and draw flowers on random position & size

 __Control__
-* Press any key : generate flowers
+* Press any key : Generate flowers
-* Press Esc : exit the program
+* Press Esc : Exit the program